junyanz/CycleGAN/README.md

 DATA_ROOT=/path/to/data/ name=expt_name phase=test th test.lua
 ```
 This will run the model named `expt_name` in both directions on all images in `/path/to/data/testA` and `/path/to/data/testB`.
-Result images, and a webpage to view them, are saved to `./results/expt_name` (can be changed by passing `results_dir=your_dir` in test.lua).
+A webpage with result images will be saved to `./results/expt_name` (can be changed by passing `results_dir=your_dir` in test.lua).
 See `opt_test` in `options.lua` for additional test options.
 Please use `model=one_direction_test` if you only would like to generate outputs of the trained network in only one direction, and specify `which_direction=AtoB` or `which_direction=BtoA` to set the direction.

 ## Datasets
 Download the datasets using the following script.
-Some of the datasets are collected by other researchers.
+Many of the datasets were collected by other researchers.
 Please cite their papers if you use the data.
 ```bash
 bash ./datasets/download_dataset.sh dataset_name
 ```
 - `facades`: 400 images from the [CMP Facades dataset](http://cmp.felk.cvut.cz/~tylecr1/facade/). [[Citation](datasets/bibtex/facades.tex)]
 - `cityscapes`: 2975 images from the [Cityscapes training set](https://www.cityscapes-dataset.com/). [[Citation](datasets/bibtex/cityscapes.tex)]
 - `maps`: 1096 training images scraped from Google Maps.
-- `horse2zebra`: 939 horse images and 1177 zebra images downloaded from [ImageNet](http://www.image-net.org/) using keywords `wild horse` and `zebra`
+- `horse2zebra`: 939 horse images and 1177 zebra images downloaded from [ImageNet](http://www.image-net.org/) using the keywords `wild horse` and `zebra`
-- `apple2orange`: 996 apple images and 1020 orange images downloaded from [ImageNet](http://www.image-net.org/) using keywords `apple` and `navel orange`.
+- `apple2orange`: 996 apple images and 1020 orange images downloaded from [ImageNet](http://www.image-net.org/) using the keywords `apple` and `navel orange`.
 - `summer2winter_yosemite`: 1273 summer Yosemite images and 854 winter Yosemite images were downloaded using Flickr API.
 See more details in our paper.
 - `monet2photo`, `vangogh2photo`, `ukiyoe2photo`, `cezanne2photo`: The art images were downloaded from [Wikiart](https://www.wikiart.org/).
 The real photos are downloaded from Flickr using the combination of the tags *landscape* and *landscapephotography*.
 The training set size of each class is Monet:1074, Cezanne:584, Van Gogh:401, Ukiyo-e:1433, Photographs:6853.
-- `iphone2dslr_flower`: both classes of images were downlaoded from Flickr.
+- `iphone2dslr_flower`: both classes of images were downloaded from Flickr.
 The training set size of each class is iPhone:1813, DSLR:3316.
 See more details in our paper.

 ## Display UI